saruaralam-swd/kitogoo-client/README.md

 - this project i am use user authentication system
 - And have private routing feature to block unauthorize user.
 - If a user is logged in, only then a user can access this private route.
+- user verify for get data from database (JWT)
+- dynamic title show set based on route

 ## css libraries